All information in this blog post is correct as of the publishing date, 29.05.19.

 Due to the Jersey National Park’s largely coastal setting, it is inevitable that the area would also host much of the island’s most popular and sought-after accommodation, ranging from budget-friendly self-catered choices to indulgently luxurious hotels.
 If you think the idea of falling asleep with the waves whispering in your ear sounds like something you’d enjoy, take a few minutes to look at some of the properties we’ve highlighted below:

 The Barge Aground is one of the only accommodation options in Jersey that has also become a local landmark in its own right.
-Built in the 1930s in an inimitable art deco style, the boat-shaped building is located on the Five Mile Road at St Brelade’s Bay and offers all the amazing, unobstructed ocean views you would expect.
+Built in the 1930s in an inimitable art deco style, the boat-shaped building is located on the Five Mile Road at St Ouen’s Bay and offers all the amazing, unobstructed ocean views you would expect.

 An excellent accommodation choice for exploring different aspects of the Jersey National Park, the Barge Aground is located right in between a tranquil area of grassland and one of the island’s most popular beaches.